Momokuri

-Momokuri (ももくり) is a Japanese animation series written and illustrated by Kurose, and published by Comico Japan.
+Momokuri (ももくり) is a Japanese manga series written and illustrated by Kurose, and published by Comico Japan.
 An original net anime adaptation by Satelight was released on the Comico app from December 2015 to February 2016.
-A television broadcast of the anime began on July 1, 2016 on Tokyo MX.
+A television broadcast of the anime began on July 1, 2016, on Tokyo MX.

 Plot

 Yuki Kurihara is a teenage girl in high school who has been granted her wish of dating her longtime crush Shinya Momotsuki.
 At first she appears to look and act like an adorable young lady, but in reality she is a crazed maniac over "Momo".
 Shinya on the other hand, has had no experience in romantic relationships or anything that has to do with sex but mostly he just wants to make Yuki, himself, and all of their friends happy.
 As the story progresses, Shinya eventually falls for Yuki and thinks she's very cute.